We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Cons:

-I recommend CBDfx for CBN capsules, which combine 15 mg CBD and 15 mg of CBN with a blend of relaxing terpenes and three more sleep-promoting ingredients: valerian root (3), GABA (4), and magnesium (5).
+I recommend CBDfx for CBN capsules, which combine 15 mg CBD and 15 mg of CBN with a blend of sleep-promoting terpenes, valerian root (3), GABA (4), and magnesium (5).

-This effective formula, THC-free formula works better than CBD or CBN on its own.
-CBDfx is a popular California brand best known for its innovative formulations.
-Its products are sourced from organic Kentucky hemp and comprehensively tested by a third-party lab.
+This effective, THC-free formula works better than CBD or CBN on its own.
+CBDfx is a popular California brand known for its innovative formulations.
+Its products are sourced from organic Kentucky hemp.

 My experience: The capsules have a strong herbal smell.
 I took 6 an hour before bed and slept deeper and woke up rested.
-I also like that they don’t have melatonin, which I’m not a fan of.
+I also like that they don’t have melatonin, which doesn’t do much for me.

 But I got diarrhea the next morning because I took too much magnesium (150 mg/capsule), so I recommend sticking to the listed 2-capsule dosage.